A Look At The Richest Female Badminton Players In The World

 Net worth in 2023: USD 3 million

 At the young age of 21 years, An Se-young is taking the world of badminton by storm.
 Hailing from South Korea, she won the women’s singles title at the BWF World Championships in 2023.
 In the process, she also became the first Korean women’s singles player to achieve this impressive feat.
-The world number one in women’s singles has also won the prestigious Uber Cup title in 2022 (women’s team category).
+The world number one in women’s singles has also won the prestigious Uber Cup title in 2022 in the women’s team category.

 According to reports, An Se-young, in 2023, has a net worth of around USD 3 million.
 In 2019, the Korean shuttler received the Most Promising Player of the Year title from BWF.
 With the kind of form she has displayed over the years, the future looks bright for the shuttler who is still very young in terms of maturity and age.